One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

-\textbf{LR and reinforcement learning}: We first show that the key theorem in reinforcement learning (RL) can be derived by the push-out LR method. { The RL agent is modeled as a parameterized probability distribution $\pi_\theta$, and $p$ represents the transition kernel of the environment.
+\textbf{ULR and reinforcement learning}: We first show that the general framework of reinforcement learning (RL) is coherent with the push-out LR method.
+The RL agent is modeled as a parameterized probability distribution $\pi_\theta$, and $p$ represents the transition kernel of the environment.
 Denote the action and state at the $t$-th time step as $a_t$ and $s_t$, where $a_t\sim\pi_{\theta}(\cdot|s_t)$, $s_{t+1}\sim p(\cdot|s_{t},a_{t})$.
-The reward function is denoted as $r$, and }the cumulative reward is given by $R(s,a)=\sum_{t=0}^{T-1} r(s_{t+1},a_t,s_t)$, which is a function of the state and action sequence.
-Policy-based RL aims at solving the optimization problem: $\max_{\theta} \mathbb{E}\left[R(s,a) \right]$.
-In the same manner as deriving Eq. (\ref{eq:rnn_grad}), we can treat $\theta$ as different at each step and push it into the conditional density of $a_t$ given $s_t$ to perform the LR technique, i.e.,
+The reward is given by $R(s,a)$, which is a function of the state and action sequence.
+Policy-based RL aims at solving the optimization: $\max_{\theta} \mathbb{E}\left[R(s,a) \right]$.
+We can treat $\theta$ as different at each step and push it into the conditional density of $a_t$ given $s_t$ to perform the LR technique, i.e.,